- Chart

 Core Business Areas

-- Commercial Airplanes (BCA): Designs, develops, manufactures, and sells commercial jetliners and provides related support services to airlines worldwide.
+- Commercial Airplanes: Designs, develops, manufactures, and markets commercial jetliners and provides related support services to airlines worldwide.
+The 737, 787, 777, and 767 families of airplanes are part of this segment.

-- Defense, Space & Security (BDS): Engages in the research, development, production, and modification of military aircraft, weapon systems, satellites, and missile defense systems.
+- Defense, Space & Security: Engages in the research, development, production, and modification of military aircraft, weapon systems, and space exploration systems.
+Includes products such as fighter jets (F/A-18), helicopters (AH-64 Apache), and satellites.

 Leadership and Structure